50+ Fantastic Things to do in Croatia: Insider Information & Tips

 43. A short ferry ride from Dubrovnik brings you to Lokrum Island, a wooded nature reserve.
 Here, you’ll find a botanical garden with plants from all over the world.
 (Everything is labeled so if you’re into botany or gardening, this is a great venue.)
 A network of trails slices the lush island.
 One leads to ruins of a 19th century fort where you can climb to the top, and another set of trails leads to an old Benedictine monastery and cloister that’s now a café.
 One of the loveliest parts of the island is beside a salt-water lake that sits in a rocky quarry.
 A great place to swim or just hang out.

-44. In Dubrovnik, early in the morning, you’ll have Fort St. Lawrence all to yourself.
-Sitting some 120 feet high on rocky cliffs, this massive fort provides scenic views of the sea and the old town.
+44. In Dubrovnik, early in the morning, you’ll have Fort St. Lawrence (also known as Fort Lovrijenac), all to yourself.
+Sitting some 120 feet high on rocky cliffs, this massive fort provides scenic views of the sea and the old town and is often called “Dubrovnik’s Gibraltar”.
 Prowl around the watchtower and examine cannonball artifacts.

 45. Dubrovnik’s old synagogue dates from the 15th century.
 It’s now a museum but it’s also a functional synagogue, though services are infrequent.
 It’s still an unexpected venue on a side street and worth checking out.
 They’ve got a lot of interesting religious artifacts, including a 13th century Torah.